MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-180-Continuing-Qualification-Maintenance-Packagings/subpart-C-Qualification-Maintenance-Use-Cylinders/section-180.213.md

 (1) Upon written request, variation from the marking requirement may be approved by the Associate Administrator.

-(2) Exception: A cylinder subject to the requirements of § 171.23(a)(5) of this subchapter may not be marked with a RIN.
+(2) A cylinder subject to the requirements of § 171.23(a)(5) of this subchapter must be marked with the date and RIN in accordance with this paragraph (d) and paragraph (f)(11) of this section, or marked in accordance with the requalification authorized by the Associate Administrator in accordance with § 171.23(a)(5)(i) of this subchapter.

 (e) *Size of markings.* The size of the markings must be at least 6.35 mm (1/4 in.) high, except RIN characters must be at least 3.18 mm (1/8 in.) high.